suhai-yehuza/game-diary/docs/STATISTICAL_SEEDING_SUMMARY.md

 ## Conclusion

 The statistical seeding system successfully creates realistic, high-quality test data that accurately represents real-world usage patterns.
-The distributions are mathematically sound, well-tested, and provide a solid foundation for comprehensive testing and development of the Game Diary application.
+The distributions are mathematically sound, well-tested, and provide a solid foundation for comprehensive testing and development of the Placeholder application.

 The system is flexible, configurable, and can be easily extended to support new patterns and scenarios as the application evolves.